 A. General Requirements for Bachelor’s Degrees

-Students must meet the following general requirements, in addition to those set by the major in order to receive the Bachelor’s degree:
+Students must meet the following general requirements, in addition to those set by the major, in order to receive a bachelor’s degree:

 - Students entering as freshmen must earn a minimum of 122 credits.

 Non-Lebanese students entering as freshmen need to complete the freshman requirements before declaring a major.